The Lineage of Signal

 Orwell ensured it could be named.

-Kubrick ensured it could be felt.
+Kubrick ensured it could be inhabited.

 Together, they form something closer to a method than a lineage.